Milan in 4 Days: everything you need to know

 This first day is coming to an end and to put the finishing touch I suggest you continue walking a few steps north and find one of its great cultural buildings; the Scala Theater.
 Do not be fooled by its sober facade, this place has been one of the cradles of opera in the whole country.
 Here have been premiered works of the likes of Madamme Butterfly or Nabucco.

-I highly recommend you go because, even if you can not attend one of their concerts, you always have the option to take a guided tour inside for a price of approximately 20 €.
+I highly recommend you go because, even if you can not attend one of their concerts, you always have the option of taking a guided tour inside for a price of approximately 20 €.

 This way, you can get to know everything behind the scenes, see the red seats from the stage and get to know the museum with the props and sets.